 The Company may award discretionary bonuses to its executives based on a subjective evaluation of the executive's performance and the overall performance of the Company.
-These awards are in addition to bonuses paid under the Executive Performance Plan.
+Such awards are independent of the Executive Performance Plan.

 In the case of discretionary bonuses awarded to the principal executive officers, the discretionary bonuses are awarded in the form of cash, restricted stock or a combination of both, as determined by the Compensation Committee.
 The nominal amount of the portion of any bonus which is awarded in the form of restricted stock is issued at a 25% discount to the fair market value of the Company's common stock at the time of the award.
 The restricted stock vests over a period of three years.
+In 2013, the Compensation Committee awarded discretionary bonuses to the five principal executive officers in amounts that the Compensation Committee believed were appropriate in light of each executive's contribution to the Company's performance for the 2013 fiscal year.
+As described in the following table, the nominal amount of the bonuses for Messrs.
+O'Connor and Branch were \$500,000, the nominal amount of the bonus for Mr. Dunaway was \$240,000, the nominal amount of the bonus for Mr. Sephton was \$225,000, and the nominal amount of the bonus for Mr. Nessler was \$300,000.